smartface/contxjs/README.md

 ```

-This method make styles more readable, maintainable and easier understanding
+This method makes styles more readable, maintainable and easier to understand.

 ## Context Management
-Each context encapsulates behaviors and apply theme to decorated components that come from outside of the context via Context's Actors and Reducers.
+Each context encapsulates behaviors and applies theme to decorated components which are came from outside of the context via Context's actors and reducers.

 ### Contx/Smartface/pageContext
-PageContext create style-able Smartface pages and components so that we can manipulate them using style-objects and selectors.
-Smartface UIEditor Transpiler generates connection between Pages and PageContext and automatically adds components that they are created via Smartface UIEditor.
-To add Components dynamically, for instance they might be images that should be created after an api, you must use PageContext's actions.
+PageContext creates stylable Smartface pages and components so that we can manipulate them using style-objects and selectors.
+Smartface UI-Editor Transpiler connects Pages and PageContext.
+To add components dynamically in runtime, (For instance there might be images that should be created after an api call) PageContext's actions must be used.

 #### Contx/Smartface/pageContext API
 ##### FlexLayout::children: object
 When PageContext is initialized for the first time then it creates component view-tree recursively using FlexLayout's children property.

 ##### Component::dispatch(action:object)
-To manipulate Context's states and behaviors using explicitly defined built-in or custom actions that trigger Context's reducers in order to run behaviors.
-It's same all pages and components only in a PageContext.
+To manipulate Context's states and behaviors, explicitly defined or custom actions must be used so that Context's reducers are triggered.

 ##### Contx/Smartface/Actions/

 -  **Action::type = addPageContextChild**
-Adds the specified Component and their children to the PageContext and applies styles by class-name selectors.
+Adds specified component and their children to the PageContext and applies styles by class-name selectors.
 	- *Action::contextName: string* - Unique context name to use as Component ID.
-It must be unique only for same container components.
+It must be unique only in it's own layout.
-	- *Action::childComponent: object* - Component instance that will be added to context,
+	- *Action::childComponent: object* - Component instance to be added to context,
-	- *Action::classNames: string* - Class-name selectors of the specified component.
+	- *Action::classNames: string* - Class-name of component.
-	- *initialProps: object* - Initial properties of the specified component.
+	- *initialProps: object* - Initial properties of component.
+(User properties)

 - **Action::type = changeUserStyle** :
 Sets component userStyle.